meliani/TFTP-PXE-Boot-Server/README.md

 # TFTP-PXE-Boot-Server

-This project contains the basic files and folder setup needed for a TFTP PXELINUX server.
+This project contains basic files and folder setup needed for a TFTP PXELINUX server.

-Network (PXE) boot supports the following live CD or installation distros.
+Network (PXE) boot supports the following live CD or installation distros for BIOS and UEFI **(without Secure Boot yet)** devices.
 * CentOS 6.x
 * CentOS 7.0
 * CloneZilla Live